NachoToast/NachoMusic/README.md

 yarn install:extensions
 ```

-For an ideal development environment, use one terminal for the `dev:app` or `dev:extensions` script, and a second terminal for the start script.
+For an ideal app development environment, use one terminal for the `dev:app` script, and a second terminal for the start script.
 You can then reload the app using `CTRL + R` or `F5` (Mac equivalents work too).

+For extension development, hot-reloading is not feasible since they rely on a websocket connection to the app.
+Because of this it's recommended to employ testing suites for extensions.